I don’t have a very high GPA, should I even bother applying?

 I am not a US citizen.
 Are there any fellowships for me?

 Yes.
 There are many opportunities for international students.
-We recommend consulting the fellowships lists maintained by Loyola University Maryland and Vassar College and University of Rochester’s list of summer research opportunities to get started.
-You can also schedule a meeting with us to discuss opportunities available to you.
+We recommend consulting the fellowships lists maintained by Vassar College to get you started.

 I applied before and was not selected.
 Should I apply again?